 Down in the southern end of Death Valley, a small group of mines lies hidden in a low set of hills.
 Also known as the Ibex, it was first prospected for copper and silver in the 1880s but was developed as a mine in 1914 by the Ibex Spring Mining Company.

 In later years, the mines were revived and worked briefly for talc.
-Those too proved to be small and unprofitable.
-Not much is left from those early mining days, except a few bits of rusted machinery, tin cans, and a small, rustic cabin.
+Those also proved to be small and unprofitable.
+Not much is left from those early mining days except a few bits of rusted machinery, tin cans, and a small, rustic cabin.
 The cabin itself makes a neat destination but really isn’t worth staying in.

 Along the way to the mines are a small set of wind-blown sand dunes that don’t see many people.
 The dunes are off-limits to vehicle traffic, but they make a fun place to relax and play.

 My photos are from trips in 2006 and 2020.
 For more photos from the 2006 trip with the Dzrtgrls, check out the Dzrtgrls’ trip report.